Y-Foundry-Dao/yfd-docs/docs/_learn/vault/1-strategy.md

 # 💡Strategy Development

-Bring your ideas to the Y-Foundry DAO community to get guidance on developing a successful proposal.
+A proposer with a vault idea gets connected to the Y-Foundry DAO community to receive guidance on developing the proposal.

+The Y-Foundry platform is flexible enough to accommodate a broad range of initiatives.
+Although each idea may be unique, the process to get started is the same.

+The proposer
+- Develops the prospectus with the assistance of the Y-Foundry DAO community
+- Gets connected with whitelisted developers ready to build the project

 {: .important }
 > This part of the process is _Off-chain for MVP_